 I don’t remember if we kissed that morning, but I do remember feeling so overwhelmed at my to-do list – packing, washing clothes, making lists, and getting some food for the trip to Florida.
 As Elastigirl I often feel stretched beyond what I consider normal, and certainly beyond my comfort zone.

 In the afternoon Mr. Incredible came in the house from taking care of outside chores.
 He was leaving to go to the bank and to softball practice.
 We said goodbye, but I don’t remember kissing him.
 I continued making preparations for our trip.
 Later, as I was contemplating what to make for dinner, the phone rang.

 The Phone Call: (My sincere prayer is that the pastor that called me, never has to make a call like that again.
 I also pray that my friends and family never are on the receiving end of such a call.)

 After that I don’t remember the sequence of events beyond thinking that I needed to go somewhere.
 I didn’t even know where they played softball.
 What kind of wife doesn’t know where her husband is playing softball?
 How would I get to where I needed to go?
 Where were my shoes and socks?
 As Violet continued to talk to the pastor, the EMT had arrived at the scene.
 Using a portable AED device, he was shocked one time.
 The AED device does not work if there is a pulse, and it tells you if the patient can be shocked.
 He began to come to and started talking, and by the time they were putting him on the ambulance, he was joking and laughing.
-When asked questions (name, address, social security, where he was), he answered quickly and without any problem.
+When asked questions (name, address, social security number, where he was), he answered quickly and without any problem.